ForeverZyh/datahawk/README.md

 ## License

-Datahawk has an MIT license, as found in the [LICENSE](LICENSE) file.
+Datahawk has a GPL license, as found in the [LICENSE](LICENSE) file.

 ## Acknowledgements